Sound On

 H O M E ≠ H•O•M•E

-H O M E ≠ H•O•M•E is an automated fictional living room exploring the fine line between loneliness and solitude.
-Drawing from Zen Buddhist idea of "be a home for yourself," the work invites viewers to engage with these shifting emotional states through dynamic interactions of space, sound, and automated movement.
+H O M E ≠ H•O•M•E is an automated fictional living room installation exploring the fine line between loneliness and solitude.
+Drawing from the Zen Buddhist idea of "be a home for yourself," the work invites viewers to engage with how solitude and loneliness emerge and shift through space, sound, and automation.

 Installation Framework and Credits follow below.